Updated January 2021

 - #3 Best time to post photos: Weekdays 3:00 – 4:00 pm

 TIP: Keep in mind that people aren’t able to gather in groups as they did before, so consider posting photos sensitive to the times.

-For example, Victoria Beckham canceled the 2020 London Fashion Week catwalk show because she said it “didn’t feel appropriate,” given the current situation.
+For example, Victoria Beckham canceled last year’s London Fashion Week catwalk show because she said it “didn’t feel appropriate,” given the current situation.

 Instead, Beckham presented her collection to small groups of visitors in an art gallery.